thenew/views/posts/2022awards.md

 ---
 title: 2022 Awards
-description: The best films, video games, music video, tv show and more of 2022.
-According to me.
+description: All manga, films, music, TV and games I liked in 2022.
+It took me two months to write this review of last year, so it should worth it.
 image: /assets/2022awards/2022awards.jpg
 date: 2023-02-22
 tags: